 Crib Mattress Reviews

-Midnight Slumber – Little Dreamer
+Moonlight Slumber – Little Dreamer

 The 5″ thick Little Dreamer by Moonlight Slumber is one of the best rated in our top 5 reviews.
 This CertiPUR-US® certified model is free of vinyl, polyethylene, PVC, phthalates and lead.
-It’s a double sided mattress which will last a baby from early days well into toddler years due to an extra firm infant side, and when flipped over, a lesser firm toddler side.
+It’s a double sided mattress which will last from early days well into toddler years due to an extra firm infant side, and when flipped over, a lesser firm toddler side.
 It has dropped side-stitched seams, is hypoallergenic, waterproof and weighs a mere 10.5 lbs.
-Some of our verified owners of this mattress are using the Westwood Stratton Convertible and Babyletto Hudson cribs, who all say the square and cornered edges of this model provide an excellent snug fit into the crib so there are no worries about unsafe gaps.
+Some of our verified owners of this baby mattress are using the Westwood Stratton Convertible and Babyletto Hudson cribs, who all say the square and cornered edges of this model provide an excellent snug fit into the crib so there are no worries about unsafe gaps.
 This is not a cheap crib mattress, but you really do get the quality and safety you pay for with this one.

 Naturepedic – Organic Cotton Classic

 This is another top quality product from Naturepedic, one of the leading manufacturers in the organic mattress field.
 Naturepedic is a GOTS certified manufacturer who also meet the strictest GREENGUARD certification standards for eliminating chemical emissions.
 This model has won numerous awards for providing a natural, healthy and comfortable sleep environment.
 The Organic Cotton Classic Seamless 150 is double sided, with a firmer infant side and softer toddler side.
 It has seamless waterproof edges, 150 coils, edge support, 100% organic cotton throughout, and a firm easy-to-clean non-toxic waterproof surface.
 Again this is not a cheap mattress compared to foam and innerspring alternatives, but for an organic option this definitely sets the standard.